PraveenM77/webscrap-project-with-Django/README.md

 show_data.html

 **3. webscrap_project folder**
-This folder contains a single file: views.py, which handles the functionality of buttons for:
+This folder contains a file: views.py, which handles the functionality of buttons for:

 Load Data: To load data.
 Search Data: To search for data.